kaylinche/training/README.md

 # training
 Practice repository for working with git cmd and github

+# how to contibute
+Check out the [contribution file](/CONTRIBUTION.md) for more information.

 # how to what?
 - Don't worry
 - Be happy

+# License
+not yet available